KyreenaH/Designing-for-Web/README.md

 6. Touch devices have no hover, as well as different common UI patterns i.e. Android doesn’t traditionally use the “hamburger icon” or the subsequent drawer menu functionality, they instead use a drop-down menu aka a “pop-over”.
 The hamburger icon is currently under great debate, and your mobile menu design decision needs to be well considered for usability.

+ 7. When designing for emails, keep in mind that email technology is very far behind browser technology.
+To avoid headaches, it's recommended you style the email design as little as possible; the most successful email design is one with nothing but standard text, and a company logo.
+Anything more will mean an increase in time spent trying to ensure it looks good across all email clients, so embellish with care.

 ####Preparing the design to be handed to Devs
 My first piece of advice for this chapter is: sit down and talk to your Devs about what you can do to make their job easier, and of course explain to them what would make your job easier.
 While the following guidelines are important, everyone has different backgrounds; I’ve met Devs that prefer being handed SVGs to .psds, and I’ve met Devs who have a great eye for detail so they need less educating than others on replicating my designs.
 Obviously, pixel perfection is impossible in web, but that doesn’t excuse a shoddy job from a Dev.